 Highlighters contain glitter particles that don’t go off the brush completely without thorough washing.
 That’s why you can’t apply highlighters with the same brush you use for applying contour or setting powder.
 Highlighters need point specific application and detailing.
 Fan-shaped highlighter brushes or medium-size fluffy dome-shaped brushes are the best choices for powder highlighters.
 They pick the right amount of product and blend the glitters seamlessly.

-Eye Makeup Brushes:
+Eye Makeup Brushes For Beginners:

 1. Flat Eyeshadow Applicator Brush

-Flat eye shadow brushes are meant for applying the eye shadows to the eyelid.
+Flat eye shadow brushes are meant for applying eye shadows to the eyelid.
 They come in different thickness and tip shape.
 Always buy a flat eye shadow brush depending on the lid space of your eyes.
 The more lid space you have, the larger your shader brush should be.
 Dense shader brushes with tapered ends can be used to apply powder eye pigments and glitters.
 Go for these ones instead of soft dual fibre ones.

 Wet n Wild Small Eye Shadow Brush (E785): This one is an amazing buy from Wet n Wild.
 This is a synthetic fibre brush.
 Bristles are stiff and dense.
-This is a wider flat brush with semicircle tapered tip.
-I use the tapered tip to lightly blend the harsh edges of lid colour and then blend another time with a fluffy blender brush.
+This is a wider flat brush with a semicircle tapered tip.
+I use the tapered tip to lightly blend the harsh edges of the lid colour and then blend another time with a fluffy blender brush.
 I also use this to blend kajals while creating smokey eye looks.
 I like to dampen the bristles to get a better colour payoff from powder eye shadows.

 2. Fluffy Crease Blending Brush

 Blending comes after eye colour application.
 In this step, we create colour gradients by blending mid-tone colours with darker tones using blending brushes.
 Blending brushes are generally fluffy dome-shaped brushes.
 You’ll find duo-fibre, synthetic or animal hair brushes in this category.
 They are available in different sizes too.
-Choose a blending brush that has super soft bristles and tapered head.
+Choose a blending brush that has super soft bristles and a tapered head.
 Soft lighter fibres do not pick many colours but diffuse the colour evenly.
 The perfect blending brush for your eye size fits into your crease without effort.
 The ones that are smaller for your eye size might create streaks of colour near the crease.
 If you buy a larger one, your crease colour will be all over the lid.

 Proarte Concealer Buffer Brush (PF08): Though this brush is meant for buffing cream concealers I find it to be the nicest blending brush for my eyes.
 This brush has a round tapered head.
 The bristles are extremely soft.
 I have washed it quite a number of times.
 Not a single bristle falls out from the base.
 PF08 softly diffuses the eye shadow on the crease.
 I have created intense smokey looks and gradient looks.
 In both cases the results were superb.